sahilkumar028/sahilkumar/README.md

 # 🤔 About me:

-💡 &nbsp; I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp; I love exploring new technologies and developing software solutions.\
 🎓 &nbsp; I'm currently a student at Manav Rachna International Institute of Research and Studies, Haryana.\
-🌱 &nbsp; I'm on track to learn more about Frontend Development and Systems Design.\
+🌱 &nbsp; Currently learning more about Frontend Development and Systems Design.\
-✍️ &nbsp; In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp; In my free time, I pursue Graphic Design and Blog Writing as hobbies.\
-💬 &nbsp; Feel free to reach out to me for some interesting discussion.\
+💬 &nbsp; Feel free to reach out to me for an interesting discussion.\
-✉️ &nbsp; You can shoot me an email at arpitchaubay@gmail.com!
-I'll try to respond as soon as I can.\
+✉️ &nbsp; You can shoot me an email at skprjapati028@gmail.com, and I'll respond as soon as possible.\
-📄 &nbsp; Please have a look at my [Résumé](https://arpitchaubay-dev.vercel.app/) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp; Check out my [Résumé](https://arpitchaubay-dev.vercel.app/) for more details.

 # 🧑‍💻 Tech Stack: